Registration Policies & Class Procedures

 What we ask you to do:

 • If your camper shows symptoms of illness, you will be asked to come to pick your camper up from camp.
-They are welcome to return to camp after symptoms have resolved and after they test negative.
+They are welcome to return to camp after symptoms have resolved.
 Magik Theatre will not administer tests to your camper.

-• Please do not send your child to camp if they are experiencing any signs of illness or COVID-19 symptoms.
+• Please do not send your child to camp if they are experiencing any signs of illness.

 • If you have been notified that your camper has been in close contact with someone who has tested positive for COVID-19, we ask that you send them to camp with a mask.